leobugeja/gba-project/README.md

 # GBA Project
-This is a group project as part of a Microprocessor Applications module with the aim to apply
+This is a group project as part of a Microprocessor Applications module with the following requirements:

-The project requirements where to:
-  - Must use a combination of ARM Assembly and C
+  - Use a combination of ARM Assembly and C languages
-  - Contain menu and end game screen
+  - Contain menu and end game screens
-  - Use sprites
   - Use processor interrupts and timers
-  - Contain multiple levels
+  - Contain multiple different levels and sprites

-The game file `corona_killer.gba`, can be simply loaded and run in any Game Boy Advance emulator.
+The game file `corona_killer.gba`, can simply be loaded and run in any Game Boy Advance emulator.

 **Game Controls:**
 |    Control Input   |           Action          |